Cate Blanchett as: Lucinda Leplastrier

 Cate Blanchett and Geoffrey Rush have worked together in film and theatre — Elizabeth (1998) and Elizabeth: The Golden Age (2007); Oleanna (1993). - Cate Blanchett and Ciarán Hinds also worked together in Veronica Guerin (2003).

-- Cate Blanchett and Richard Roxburgh have worked together in film and theatre — Thank God He Met Lizzie (1997) and The Turning (Segment: Reunion, 2013); Hamlet (1994-95), Uncle Vanya (2010-12), and The Present (2015-17).
+- Cate Blanchett and Richard Roxburgh have worked together in film and theatre — Thank God He Met Lizzie (1997), Oscar and Lucinda (1997) and The Turning (Segment: Reunion, 2013); Hamlet (1994-95), The Seagull (1997), Uncle Vanya (2010-12), and The Present (2015-17).

 - Director Shekar Kapur said that he chose Cate Blanchett to play Elizabeth after seeing her on the promo reel for Oscar and Lucinda.
 He said that there were only five or six shots of Blanchett, he saw her face coming out of the water and thought there’s no doubt in mind that is Elizabeth.